zumasys/docs/site/jbase/release-notes/5.7.2/pn5_60828/README.md

 ## Description

-Add new options to the **jrf** command to be able to convert the case of a file
+Add new options to the **jrf** command to enable the case of a file to be converted.

 ### Previous Release Behavior